Respect/Relational/README.md

 Currently entity classes are only supported through the use of `->setStyle()`.

+To skip properties that not exist in database you can use `@Relational\isNotColumn` annotation.

 ### Updating

 You've fetched something, changed it and you need to save it back.
 Easy: